Reading Time: 3 minutes

 In recent years, competition to provide the most appealing benefits to their clients has flooded the market.
 Companies are scrambling to provide the most comprehensive cover to keep their clients safe and to increase their market share.
 In addition to the basic roadside assistance provisions, some companies go the extra mile, offering services such as auto transportation.

-The aim of roadside assistance is to assist motorists who are stuck at the side of the road due to unforeseen breakdowns.
-It’s a good idea to work through a company that is available 24/7/365 and offers nationwide coverage.
+The aim of roadside assistance is to assist motorists who are stuck at the side of the road.
+This is mostly due to unforeseen breakdowns.
+It’s a good idea to work through a company like AAA that is available 24/7/365 and offers nationwide coverage.

 Each OEM offers their own bouquet of services, but some of the typical provisions include:

 - Key lockout.
-If your keys are locked inside the car, of if you lost your keys, a qualified locksmith will come to your aid – day or night.
+If your keys are locked inside the car.
+Alternatively if you lost your keys, a qualified locksmith will come to your aid – day or night.

 - Fuel top-up.
 Sometimes, you may misjudge the amount of fuel in your tank.
-Some roadside assistance providers will bring you enough fuel to get to the nearest fuel station, a set amount, or a full tank.
+Some roadside assistance providers will bring you enough fuel to get to the nearest fuel station.

 - Flat tire change.
 It’s never a good idea to drive with a flat tire, as it can cause mechanical trouble.
 Next time you drive over a nail, or if you have a blow-out, call your roadside assistance team to come change your tire.